gwax/www-gwax/posts/2004/03/blog-reorganization.rst

 :tags: this blog

 I decided to reorganize the categories of my blog.
-If this results in breaking links or anything like that, I appologize.
+If this results in breaking links or anything like that, I apologize.
 My blog was getting kind of messy and I didn't like the trend.